raspberrypilearning/top-5-emoji-list/en/step_3.md

 --- task ---

+**Test:** Click the **Run** button.

-**Test:** Check that the list is wider.
+Check that the list is wider.
 If your webpage is wide enough, then the trophy appears to the right.

 --- /task ---